CCinCapital/XAAR128_PrintHead_Contol/README.md

     + Able to boot up and shut down correctly
     + Able to generate correct firing signal sequence
     + Able to send data to printhead though SPI bus
+    - Read from external file still have not been implemented